filswan/go-swan-client/README.md

 **Files generated for each task after this step:**
 - [task-name].csv: a CSV generated for updating task status and fill deal CID for offline deals
-- [task-name]-deals.csv: deal CID added based on [task-name]-metadata.csv generated on next step
+- [task-name]-deals.csv: deal CID updated based on [task-name]-metadata.csv generated on next step
-- [task-name]-deals.json: deal CID added based on [task-name]-metadata.json generated on next step
+- [task-name]-deals.json: deal CID updated based on [task-name]-metadata.json generated on next step